NextronSystems/asgard-manual/administration/group-scan.rst

 =======================

-A group scan is a scan task which is assigned to one or more asset **condition**.
-Those conditions can either be labels or the ASGARD Search Query.
-This is meant to be used if you want to scan a large group of assets with one scan configuration.
+A group scan is a scan task which is assigned to one or more asset.
+You define conditions, which can either be labels or the ASGARD Search Query, to specify which assets should be scanned.
+Group scans are used to scan multiple assets with the same settings/configuration.

 Create Group Scans
 ~~~~~~~~~~~~~~~~~~